ErriekaP/task-management-app/README.md

 ## Testing

-To run the Django tests, use the following command:
+To run the Django tests:

 ```bash
 python manage.py test
 ```

-To run React tests (if you have any), use:
+To run React tests (if you have any):

 ```bash
 npm test